American Revolution

-The American Revolution (1765–1783) was a political conflict involving the Thirteen Colonies and Great Britain, culminating in the American Revolutionary War and the independence of the colonies as the United States.
-The Second Continental Congress established the Continental Army and appointed George Washington as its commander-in-chief in 1775.
-The following year, the Congress unanimously adopted the Declaration of Independence.
-Throughout most of the war, the outcome appeared uncertain.
-However, in 1781, a decisive victory by Washington and the Continental Army in the Siege of Yorktown led King George III and the British to negotiate the cessation of colonial rule and the acknowledgment of American independence, formalized in the Treaty of Paris in 1783.
+The American Revolution (1765–1789) was a political movement in the Thirteen Colonies of Great Britain.
+It began as a rebellion and turned into a revolution eventually creating the sovereign United States, which was the outcome of the associated American Revolutionary War (1775–1783).
+The Second Continental Congress, as the provisional government, established the Continental Army and appointed George Washington as its commander-in-chief in 1775.
+The following year, the Congress passed the Lee Resolution on July 2nd and unanimously adopted the Declaration of Independence on July 4th.
+Throughout most of the war, the outcome appeared uncertain, but a 1781 victory by Washington and the Continental Army in the Siege of Yorktown led King George III and the Fox–North coalition in government to negotiate the cessation of colonial rule and the acknowledgment of American sovereignty, which was formalized in the Treaty of Paris, signed on September 3, 1783.
+The Constitution took effect in 1789 and the Bill of Rights was ratified in 1791.

-Discontent with colonial rule began shortly after the French and Indian War in 1763.
-Even though the colonies had fought in and supported the war, the British Parliament imposed new taxes to compensate for wartime costs and transferred control of the colonies' western lands to British officials in Montreal.
-Representatives from several colonies convened the Stamp Act Congress in 1765; its "Declaration of Rights and Grievances" argued that taxation without representation violated their rights as Englishmen.
-In 1767, tensions flared again following British Parliament's passage of the Townshend Acts.
-In an effort to quell the mounting rebellion, King George III deployed British troops to Boston, where they killed protesters in the Boston Massacre in 1770.
-In December 1773, Sons of Liberty activists instigated the Boston Tea Party, during which they dumped chests of tea owned by the British East India Company into Boston Harbor.
-London responded by enacting a series of punitive laws, which effectively ended self-government in Massachusetts but also intensified the revolutionary cause.
+Discontent with colonial rule began shortly after the French and Indian War, which ended in 1763.
+Although the colonies had fought and supported the war directly, the British Parliament imposed new taxes, ostensibly to compensate for wartime costs, and transferred control of the colonies' western lands to British officials in Montreal.
+Representatives from several colonies convened in New York City for the Stamp Act Congress in 1765.
+Its declaration argued that taxation without representation and other policies violated their rights as Englishmen.
+In 1767, though the Stamp Act was repealed, tensions increased again following Parliament's passing of the Townshend Acts.
+In an effort to quell the mounting rebellion, King George III deployed British troops to the colony of Massachusetts, where there was a conflict in the 1770 Boston Massacre.
+In December 1773, the local faction of the Sons of Liberty orchestrated the Boston Tea Party, during which they dumped chests of taxed tea owned by the British East India Company into the Boston Harbor.
+Parliament responded by enacting a series of punitive laws, called the Intolerable Acts.
+These were intended to end self-government in Massachusetts but instead increased American support for revolution.